drycc-archive/workflow-manager/README.md

 * Make your changes
 * [Submit a pull request][prs] (PR) to this repository with your changes, and unit tests whenever possible
     * If your PR fixes any [issues][issues], make sure you write `Fixes #1234` in your PR description (where `#1234` is the number of the issue you're closing)
-* The Deis core contributors will review your code.
+* The Drycc core contributors will review your code.
 After each of them sign off on your code, they'll label your PR with `LGTM1` and `LGTM2` (respectively).
 Once that happens, a contributor will merge it

 ## Docker Based Development Environment

-The preferred environment for development uses [the `go-dev` Docker image](https://github.com/teamhephy/docker-go-dev).
-The tools described in this section are used to build, test, package and release each version of Deis.
+The preferred environment for development uses [the `go-dev` Docker image](https://github.com/drycc/docker-go-dev).
+The tools described in this section are used to build, test, package and release each version of Drycc.

 To use it yourself, you must have [make](https://www.gnu.org/software/make/) installed and Docker installed and running on your local development machine.